Ingest and Retrieve Data on Managed Weaviateprivate

 }

 Hybrid search blends vector similarity and BM25 keyword scoring with a tunable alpha.
-Use it as the default for end-user search UIs because users mix semantic intent (“cold brew at home”) with exact-match terms (“Aeropress”).
+It is commonly used for end-user search UIs because queries often mix semantic intent (“cold brew at home”) with exact-match terms (“Aeropress”).

 With the server-side vectorizer, you only pass the text query.
-Weaviate embeds it via DigitalOcean Serverless Inference, runs both halves in parallel, and blends the scores.
+Weaviate embeds the query, executes both vector and keyword searches, and combines the scores.

 curl -X POST "https://$WEAVIATE_URL/v1/graphql" \